MicrosoftDocs/powerapps-docs/powerapps-docs/user/one-drive.md

 ## The first time you view your documents

-1. Open the record for which you want to view the associated documents<!--note from editor: Should this be "Open a record and go to the **Document Associated Grid** view."?
-(Which is an edit I made to be consistent with collaborate-using-sharepoint.md.)
-Or perhaps all similar occurrences be changed to match this one?-->.
+1. Open a record and go to the **Document Associated Grid** view.
 For example, open a contact record.

 2. On the open record, select the **Related** tab, and then select **Documents**.